-One of the most difficult things about the camino – except from walking it – is to decide what needs to be on your Camino Portugues packing list.
-I spent weeks researching which items are the best fit the camino, which are the lightest, which gear has the best functionality…I even went so far and weighted each item, until I narrowed it down to mind blowing 6kg.
+One of the most difficult things about the Camino – except walking it – is to decide what needs to be on your Camino Portugues packing list.
+I spent weeks researching which items are the best fit the Camino, which are the lightest, which gear has the best functionality…I even went so far and weighted each item, until I narrowed it down to mind-blowing 6kg.
 Not bad, right?

 I know there are many Camino Packing lists out there suggesting what to pack and what not to, but I think – very humble here – mine is the best.
 I used each and every item I had in my backpack and did not buy anything along the way. (except snacks and bandages for my feet but that was planned).

-Interested in knowing how much my 2 weeks camino experience did actually cost?
+Interested in knowing how much my 2 weeks Camino experience did actually cost?
 Check here!
-I wrote down a very detailed list on my expenses.
+I wrote down a very detailed list of my expenses.

 As a disclaimer, I walked the Camino Portugues in June.
 The weather is quite mild during late spring, but it got fresh during the night.
 I also washed my clothes every day and didn’t mind attaching them to my backpack to dry.
 And maybe sometimes I even wore my clothes longer than I care to admit.

 Click here and read about my full Camino experience!
 Know how much I walked a day, where I stayed and what I would do differently today!

 So, what should be on your Camino Portugues packing list?

 Backpack – that’s a question frequently asked and no one has really an answer 🙂 However, from our backpacking round the world trip I knew what I wanted and what was important to me and I put together some criteria:

 - the bag needs to have 3 compartments: one on the bottom for a rain jacket and sleeping bag, one central for my clothes and one on top for things I might need during the day